NourheneLdh/Project/home.md

 ## 1. Introduction

-This project showcases a complete attack chain in a controlled environment, demonstrating how initial weaknesses in Active Directory configurations can lead to full domain compromise.
+This project showcases an attack chain in a controlled environment, demonstrating how initial weaknesses in Active Directory configurations can lead to domain compromise.
 Using Kali Linux and Windows Server 2019, I simulated real-world offensive techniques, including password cracking, enumeration, privilege escalation, and remote exploitation.
+The primary objective of this project was to simulate an attack chain against a vulnerable Active Directory environment.
+The attack begins with gaining initial access through **AS-REP Roasting**, targeting user accounts with disabled Kerberos pre-authentication to extract encrypted ticket-granting responses and crack their passwords offline.
+Once credentials are obtained, the next goal is to **enumerate the domain structure**, gathering information about users, groups, and resources to map out the internal environment.
+Following successful enumeration, the aim is to **discover potential privilege escalation paths** that would allow moving from a standard user account to higher privileges.
+Finally, the ultimate goal is to **achieve system compromise by obtaining a remote shell as Administrator**, demonstrating complete control over the target system.

 ---

 ## 2. Environment Setup

 For this project, I prepared a controlled lab environment using two virtual machines connected through an isolated internal network named **AD-LAB**.
 The attacker machine was configured with **Kali Linux**, a penetration testing distribution equipped with all necessary tools.
 The target machine was set up with **Windows Server 2019**, configured as a **Domain Controller** for the domain **cyberlabs.local**.
 Manual static IP addresses were assigned to ensure proper network communication: **192.168.1.233** for the Windows Server and **192.168.1.100** for Kali Linux.
 The Windows Server was installed with **Active Directory Domain Services and DNS**.
 I created multiple users in Active Directory, including a specific target account named **BTarget**.
-For the attack setup, **BTarget's account was modified by disabling Kerberos pre-authentication** to make it vulnerable to AS-REP Roasting.
 The DNS settings on both machines were aligned correctly, and the environment was carefully validated to ensure full connectivity and readiness for attack demonstrations.
 This configuration allowed realistic simulation of enumeration, authentication, and exploitation scenarios within a typical corporate network structure.

 **Attacker Machine:** Kali Linux  |  **Target Machine:** Windows Server 2019 (Domain Controller)  |  **Network:** Internal Network (AD-LAB)  |  **Domain:** cyberlabs.local  |  **Target User:** BTarget  |  **IP Addresses:**: Kali Linux: 192.168.1.100 and Windows Server 2019: 192.168.1.233